sxyazi/go-collection/README.md

   </details>

-- Each: Iterates over each element in the slice
+- `Each` iterates over each element in the slice

   <details>
   <summary>Examples</summary>